 Gastroesophageal reflux is both a normal phenomenon that occurs in the general population and a disease causing phenomenon that can result in mild to severe symptoms.
 GERD can be described as any symptomatic clinical condition that results from the reflux of stomach or duodenal contents into the esophagus.
 Excess weight and cigarette smoking increase the risk.
 Eating less could help reduce symptoms.

-GERD diet, food choices - Treatment
+GERD diet, food choices - Treatment and practical

 Losing weight is the most important long term strategy for reducing GERD symptoms, one of these symptoms being heartburn.
 New research indicates that losing weight and elevating the head of the bed are effective measures for people with heartburn caused by GERD.
 These strategies are associated with reduction in heartburn symptoms and acid levels in the esophagus.
 As the obesity epidemic spreads around the world more people are suffering from acid reflux, likely increasing the number of those who will develop esophageal cancer.

 There is less evidence that avoiding chocolate, spicy foods, mint, citrus, fatty foods, carbonated beverages, coffee, or that late night meal -- which is often recommended -- will relieve GERD-associated heartburn.

 The following suggestions have been made by doctors, but the research supporting these suggestions is not as strong as losing weight and elevating the head of the bed.
 Nevertheless, if it works for you give it a try.